CPieter/SmartIrrigation/README.md

 # SmartIrrigation
-Backend for smart irrigation system
+.NET Core solution of the backend for the smart irrigation system.